pytorch/tutorials/recipes_source/intel_extension_for_pytorch.rst

   (NHWC) memory format could further accelerate convolutional neural networks.
-  In Intel® Extension for PyTorch*, NHWC memory format has been enabled for most key CPU operators, though not all of them have been merged to PyTorch main branch yet.
+  In Intel® Extension for PyTorch*, NHWC memory format has been enabled for most key CPU operators, though not all of them have been merged to PyTorch master branch yet.
 They are expected to be fully landed in PyTorch upstream soon.
 - **Auto Mixed Precision (AMP):** Low precision data type BFloat16 has been natively supported on the 3rd Generation Xeon scalable Servers (aka Cooper